e3nn/e3nn/docs/guide/attention.rst

 Attention mechanism
 ===================

-(Add some text to tell that attention mechanism is well known)
+(Add some text to tell that attention mechanism is useful and well known)

 .. jupyter-execute::
     :hide-code: